sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 - `sub-region-code`
 - `intermediate-region-code`

-We will use these specific country names throughout the entire series, since some datasets present different names with slight variations, and we want to ensure that the names are consistent throughout our visuals.
-We will use the ISO 3166 Alpha-3 field as key for the merging operations between datasets.
+We will use these specific country names throughout the entire series since some datasets present different names with slight variations, and we want to ensure that the names are consistent throughout our visuals.
+We will use the ISO 3166 Alpha-3 field as the key for merging operations between datasets.

-We will also use a mapping of relevant international organizations per each country so that we can later aggregate countries by organizations.
+We will also use a mapping of relevant international organizations per country to aggregate countries by organizations later.
 This will give us an extra layer for analysis.

 Finally, we will also add development classifications to each country.
-This will establish a baseline in terms of the degree of development, providing yet another extra layer for analysis.
+This will establish a baseline regarding the degree of development, providing yet another extra layer for analysis.

 Let us first import the required libraries: